 Ultra-High Performance Concrete (UHPC) is a new concrete technology that is extremely strong and durable.
 UHPC is being used in many bridge repair and maintenance projects to add strength to existing bridges and increase the lifespan.

-UHPC has an estimated longevity of 50-75 years, so using it in bridge repair and maintenance projects dramatically increases the structure’s longevity.
+UHPC has an estimated longevity in excess of 75 years, so using it in bridge repair and maintenance projects dramatically increases the structure’s longevity.
 It is ideal for use in bridge girders and decks, increasing the strength and durability of these components.

 UHPC is also being used in seismic columns for bridges, due to its ability to withstand earthquakes.
 This new concrete is ideal for pier pilings given the material’s resistance to moisture and environmental degradation.